mosip/documentation/docs/Master-Data-Services-Functionality.md

 6. The API restricts the bulk creation of Master Data
 7. In case of Exceptions, system triggers error messages as received from the Database.

-### B. Remove a mapping record of Document Type and Document Category in Valid Document Mapping Master Database
+### Remove a mapping record of Document Type and Document Category in Valid Document Mapping Master Database
 Upon receiving a request to add a mapping of Document Type and Document Category with the input parameters (doctyp_code, doccat_code) the system stores the Mapping of Document type and Document category in the Database

 Refer below for the process: